neu-reseau/neugrad/README.md

 - Randint and Randint Like
 - zeros and zeros like
 - ones and ones like
+- max and argmax
+- min and argmin

 `Converting Functions`
 - to array